renesugar/k_elda_archive/docs/_CloudProviders.md

    service account with the `Project -> Editor` role, and select the JSON output option.

-5. Run `kelda init` on the machine from which you will be running the Kelda daemon, and give it the path to the downloaded JSON from step 3.
+5. Run `kelda configure-provider` on the machine from which you will be running the Kelda daemon, and give it the path to the downloaded JSON from step 3.
   The credentials will be placed in `~/.gce/kelda.json`.